jnhthomp/ClassNotes/LearnWithLeon/30-JavascriptOOP/30-JavascriptOOP.md

 console.log(taxesHeld)
 ```
+Again this works but...
 ## Can another developer look at my code and understand what is happening?
+Even with a small program like this it is more difficult with just a single added function
 ```js
 let hourlyRate = 250
 let hours = 160